TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 mu.draws <- rnorm(10000, mean = mn, sd = sqrt(Mn))
 ```

-1. Plot the kernel density estimate for the sample of the posterior and
+c.
+Plot the kernel density estimate for the sample of the posterior and
     compare it with exact posterior density.

 Hint: A kernel density estimate is generated by the function *density()*